menu icon

 University information

-The University of Strathclyde is an international leading technological university, offering a diverse variety of postgraduate course options.
-With over 23,000 students from more than 100 countries, it has a vibrant, international community and welcomes students from around the globe.
-Research is at the heart of everything that the University of Strathclyde does, and almost 90% of Strathclyde’s research is rated ‘world leading’...more
+The University of Strathclyde is a leading international technological university which offers a diverse range of postgraduate course options.
+With over 30,000 students from over 140 countries, it has a vibrant and international learning community.
+Innovative research is at the heart of everything that they do, with almost 90 % of the university’s research rated ‘world leading’ or ‘internationally excellent’ in the most recent Research...more